Quantum science with arrays of metastable helium-3 atoms: ratio and Raman fidelity limit

 where $\mathbf{K}$ is the antisymmetric spin operator $\mathbf{s_1-s_2}$, $C^{(2)}$ and $\tilde{C}^{(2)}$ are the exchange symmetric and antisymmetric tensors $C_1^{(2)}\pm C_2^{(2)}$ where $C_i^{(2)} = (4\pi/5)^{1/2}Y_i^{(2)}(\mathbf{\theta,\phi})$.

-Next, combined with the fine-structure interaction Hamiltonian, Hinds et al. proposed an effective Hamiltonian $H_\mathrm{eff}$, which they've expressed explicitly in terms of its matrix elements.
+Next, combined with the fine-structure interaction Hamiltonian, Hinds et al. proposed an effective Hamiltonian $H_\mathrm{eff}$, which they have expressed explicitly in terms of its matrix elements.
 See for example, Table II of Hinds et al.~\cite{PhysRevA.32.2615}.

-The corresponding coefficients of this effective Hamiltonian are: the spin-symmetric hyperfine (contact) constant $C = -4283.890\mathrm{\ MHz}$, the ratio of spin-antisymmetric to spin-symmetric hyperfine (contact) interaction constant $C'/C = 1.004$, the dipole hyperfine interaction constant $D = -28.128\mathrm{\ MHz}$, the ratio of the dipole interaction constant to the tensor interaction constant $D/E = -3.945$.
+The corresponding coefficients of this effective Hamiltonian are: the spin-symmetric hyperfine (contact) constant $C = -4283.890\mathrm{\ MHz}$, the ratio of spin-antisymmetric to spin-symmetric hyperfine (contact) interaction constant $C'/C = 1.004$, the dipole hyperfine interaction constant $D = -28.128\mathrm{\ MHz}$, and the ratio of the dipole interaction constant to the tensor interaction constant $D/E = -3.945$.